Mostly Sunny with a High Near 35

 Today

-Mostly sunny, with a high near 35.
-Breezy, with a southwest wind 6 to 16 mph, with gusts as high as 23 mph.
+Mostly cloudy, with a high near 31.
+Wind chill values as low as zero.
+Breezy, with a south wind 7 to 15 mph becoming west in the afternoon.
+Winds could gust as high as 21 mph.

 Tonight